1ugia/bank_tech_test/README.md

 User stories:
 ```

 As a user,
+I want to be able to open an account from a Bank.

+As a user,
+To keep my money safe,
-I am able to put a deposit in my account.
+I want to deposit my money in my account.

+As a user,
+I want to be able to withdraw money from my account.

 ```